Leaflet/Leaflet.draw/README.md

 #Customize shape styles

 L.Control.Draw can take an options object.
-You can specify a styles property like so:
+You can customize the look and behaviour like so:

 ````
 var options = {
-	styles: {
+	polyline: {
-		polyine: {
+		shapeOptions: {
 			color: '#f357a1',
 			weight: 10
+		}
 	},
 	polygon: {
+		allowIntersection: false, // Restricts shapes to simple polygons
+		drawError: {
+			color: '#e1e100, // Color the shape will turn when intersects
+			message: '<strong>Oh snap!<strong> you can\'t draw that!' // Message that will show when intersect
+		},
+		shapeOptions: {
 			color: '#bada55'
+		}
 	},
+	circle: false, // Turns off this drawing tool
 	rectangle: {
+		shapeOptions: {
 			clickable: false
 		}
-	}
+	},
 }
 ````